Abacus: Japan

-The abacus is still manufactured in Japan even with the proliferation, practicality, and affordability of pocket electronic calculators.
+The abacus is still manufactured in Japan, despite the proliferation, practicality, and affordability of pocket electronic calculators.
 The use of the soroban is still taught in Japanese primary schools as part of mathematics, primarily as an aid to faster mental calculation.
-Using visual imagery can complete a calculation as quickly as a physical instrument.
+Using visual imagery, one can complete a calculation as quickly as with a physical instrument.

 Korea

 The Chinese abacus migrated from China to Korea around 1400 AD.
 Koreans call it jupan (주판), supan (수판) or jusan (주산).
 The four-beads abacus (1:4) was introduced during the Goryeo Dynasty.
 The 5:1 abacus was introduced to Korea from China during the Ming Dynasty.

 Native America

 Some sources mention the use of an abacus called a nepohualtzintzin in ancient Aztec culture.
 This Mesoamerican abacus used a 5-digit base-20 system.
 The word Nepōhualtzintzin [nepoːwaɬˈt͡sint͡sin] comes from Nahuatl, formed by the roots; Ne – personal -; pōhual or pōhualli [ˈpoːwalːi] – the account -; and tzintzin [ˈt͡sint͡sin] – small similar elements.
 Its complete meaning was taken as: counting with small similar elements.
 Its use was taught in the Calmecac to the temalpouhqueh [temaɬˈpoʍkeʔ], who were students dedicated to taking the accounts of skies, from childhood.